hmrc/zap-automation/README.md

 A HTML report is created at `target/zap-reports/ZapReport.html` irrespective of whether or not vulnerabilities were found.

 The report contains the following sections:
+- **Scanners not enabled**: List of required scanners that are not installed/enabled in Zap
 - **Summary of Alerts**: a summary of the vulnerabilities found during the scan
 - **Summary of Scans**: which of the scans executed (passive/spider/active)
 - **Failure Threshold**: the configured failure threshold